How to Install SSL certificate on Oracle WebLogic Server?

 Finally, click on the check box next to the SSL Listen Port Enabled, which is located under the General and Enter the SSL Listen Port as 8011.

-Once the entire process of installation is completed, it is time to restart Weblogic Admin server using the controls tab.
+Once the entire process of installation is completed, it is time to restart the Weblogic Admin server using the controls tab.

-In order to check whether your SSL is correctly installed or not, you can confirm it with SSL installation checker.
+In order to check whether your SSL is correctly installed or not, you can confirm it with the SSL installation checker.